The Lich: Production

 "The Lich" was written by Tom Herpich and Skyler Page, from a story by Patrick McHale, Kent Osborne, and Pendleton Ward.
 It was directed by Larry Leichliter.
 The episode guest stars Lou Ferrigno as the hero Billy, and Ron Perlman as the Lich.
-Ferrigno had previously appeared in the first season episode "His Hero", and Perlman had previously appeared in the second season entry "Mortal Recoil".
+Ferrigno had previously voiced Billy in the first season episode "His Hero", and Perlman had previously voiced the Lich in the second season entry "Mortal Recoil".

 In the opening scene, Herpich used unicorn symbolism, most notably the tapestry The Unicorn is in Captivity and No Longer Dead, a piece of the seven-part tapestry The Hunt of the Unicorn, to illustrate the themes of the episode.
 According to then-character designer Andy Ristaino, the decision was conscientious, but that "as for the meaning you're just going to have to think about unicorn symbology and how that relates to a specific character in the episode."
 Later, in the DVD commentary for the fourth season, Herpich revealed that the unicorn is representative of the Lich, because they both have one horn.
 The ending of the episode, featuring Farmworld Finn and a different animation style, had previously been foreshadowed in the earlier fourth-season episode "King Worm".

 In the original storyboard for the episode, Billy was supposed to explain that he would push the Lich through the multiverse portal into the Crystal Citadel, a prison created so that no one can escape from it.
 Billy would further explain that the Citadel housed Finn's actual father.
 This rejected storyline would later be revisited at the end of the fifth season's final episode "Billy's Bucket List", as well as the season six premiere "Wake Up"/"Escape from the Citadel".
 In the end of the episode, the Lich was originally supposed to try to convince Finn to give him the Enchiridon by promising that he could both bring back his birth parents and give him immortality.
 According to Ward, information regarding Finn's father was cut because it conveyed too much information in a short amount of time.
 Had this plot point stayed in the episode, Finn's father would have been portrayed as a hero.